akveo/react-native-ui-kitten/docs/contents/articles/choice/index.md

 ```

-After this we can use new type like this:
+We can then use created style like this:

 ```html
 import {RkChoice} from 'react-native-ui-kitten';